giacomo-gcad/carbon/c_analysis/ReadMe.md

 ### 1. Computation of basic statistics in grass

-The grass funcion r.univar is iteratively run in parallel over each qid of CEP (see details [here](https://andreamandrici.github.io/dopa_workflow/flattening/).
+The grass funcion r.univar is iteratively run in parallel over each qid of CEP (see details on CEP [here](https://andreamandrici.github.io/dopa_workflow/flattening/)).
 One script for each carbon pool:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[exec_cep_agc_stats.sh](./c_analysis/exec_cep_agc_stats.sh)